Leonel350/simple-store-manager-frontend/README.md

 # Simple Store Manager Frontend

 This application is in development.
-README will be avaliable soon.
+README will be available soon.

 Simple Store Manager uses React and Electron.